nfrisby/frags/doc-drafts/ANNOUNCE.md

 ### How can we improve it?

-If you're willing to spend your time on this project, any Issues and Pull Requests at all will be appreciated!
+If you're willing to spend your time on this project, any emails, Issues, Pull Requests at all will be appreciated!
-I'm confident a core team will manifest around this as people determine how much energy they want to invest.
+I hope a core team will manifest around this as people determine how much energy they want to invest.

 At the moment, I think the project would benefit most from a community-sourced test suite.
 I'm excited for brave alpha-testers to find shiny use-cases for `frag` and `motley` --